 The Center is host to as many concerts each year as the campus’ schedule allows.
 Local, regional and international artists perform on the Center’s main stage, art gallery and art studio.
-In addition to single event concerts, regular series such as the Trespass Music Mondays Series, 3rd Fret Coffeehouse Concerts and the Kami Lyle Sit-A-While are ongoing throughout the year.
 The Center is also a proud host to the Cape Cod Chamber Music Festival and the Provincetown Jazz Festival.

 Cape Cod Cabaret Festival

 Excited about our annual Cape Cod Cabaret Festival?
 You bet we are!
 On this Mother's Day Weekend, a collection of musical friends celebrates FAMILY.